 Snowball cookies are buttery, melt-in-your-mouth tasty bites.
 These Cranberry Lime Snowball Cookies have everything you love about the holiday classic but with a sweet, tart, and citrusy flavor profile.

 One of the best things about December is baking season.
 These snowball cookies are the latest and greatest baked goods coming out of my kitchen.
-They are easy and simple to make…and of course, delicious!
-Plus they travel well, perfect for all the holiday season festivities!
+They are easy to make and, of course, delicious!
+Plus, they travel well, making them perfect for all the holiday season festivities!

 What are snowball cookies?